What is MyMynd?

 If you do not wish to speak with the Responder, please let them know when they contact you.

-I’ve received an email from a Responder to discuss my results, what does that mean?
+I’ve received a notification from a Responder to discuss my results, what does that mean?

 Our Responders are trained mental health support workers who will only reach out to you, by email, if your results have triggered flags in the assessment that suggest you may need some further support.
 If a Responder contacts you via email to arrange a call they will send you a link to enable you to book a call with them at a convenient time so that they can validate and explain your results.